StackVista/stackstate-docs/setup/cli/cli-sts.md

 #### Linux, macOS and Windows

-1. In the Rancher Observability UI, go to **Main menu** &gt; **CLI** and copy your API token.
+1. In the SUSE Observability UI, go to **Main menu** &gt; **CLI** and copy your API token.

-2. Run the command below, where `<URL>` is the URL to your Rancher Observability instance and `<API-TOKEN>` is the API token you copied from the CLI page in the Rancher Observability UI:
+2. Run the command below, where `<URL>` is the URL to your SUSE Observability instance and `<API-TOKEN>` is the API token you copied from the CLI page in the SUSE Observability UI:
    ```bash
    sts context save --name <NAME> --url <URL> --api-token <API-TOKEN>
    ```

-3. The connection to your Rancher Observability instance will be tested and a configuration file stored at `~/.config/stackstate-cli/config.yaml`.
+3. The connection to your SUSE Observability instance will be tested and a configuration file stored at `~/.config/stackstate-cli/config.yaml`.

 #### Docker

 The Docker version of the CLI can't be configured with a config file.
-Specify the configuration of your Rancher Observability instance using environment variables and pass these to Docker:
+Specify the configuration of your SUSE Observability instance using environment variables and pass these to Docker:

-* `STS_CLI_URL` - the URL to your Rancher Observability instance.
+* `STS_CLI_URL` - the URL to your SUSE Observability instance.
-* `STS_CLI_API_TOKEN` - the API token taken from the Rancher Observability UI **Main menu** &gt; **CLI** page.
+* `STS_CLI_API_TOKEN` - the API token taken from the SUSE Observability UI **Main menu** &gt; **CLI** page.

 For example:
 ```